Vicken-Ghoubiguian/openWeather/README.md

 // import the 'openWeather' module... var openWeather = require('openWeather');

-//definition and configuration of the wished city and country as hashtable (in this example, we will take the following locations: var weatherReferencesHashTable = new Object();
+//definition of wished cities and countries as hashtable var weatherReferencesHashTable = new Object();

-weatherReferencesHashTable["Paris"] = "FR";
+//configuration of the hashtable for the wished cities and countries for the following locations: weatherReferencesHashTable["Paris"] = "FR";
 weatherReferencesHashTable["Osaka"] = "JP";
 weatherReferencesHashTable["Kaesong"] = "KP";